dennisss/dacha/pkg/vision/mocap/doc/camera_sensors.md

 This page is a general dump of recommendations and options when it comes to sourcing a camera sensor for optical motion capture.

+## TLDR

-TLDR: We recommend building the custom AR0234 board (this is cheaper than pre-built ones than feeds in the external trigger signal).
+We recommend building the custom AR0234 board (this is cheaper than pre-built ones than feeds in the external trigger signal).
 Best pre-built alternative is based on the OV9281 (`Innomaker CAM-MIPIOV9281 V2`)

+If you want to pick your own sensor, keep reading.

 ## General Guidance